twaframework/twaframework/README.md

 Note: twaFramework is currently in beta so you may expect some bugs, issues or unfinished features.

-What's New In 8.3
+What's New In 9.0
 =================

-We have added some exciting new features to twaframework.8.3
+We have added some exciting new features to twaframework.9.0

-1. You can now create end-points with your web-service requests.
-In previous versions of twaframework, your ajax requests were always sent to http://yoursite.com/webservices.php and you had to define to $_POST variables 'axn' and 'code' to decide which method you want to run.
-Now you can simply add the axn and code to the URL as shown below:
-	For e.g.  to call the login service you were using axn = "framework/auth" and code = "login", now you can simply call "http://yoursite.com/1/framework/auth/login"

-2. We have added command line tools to help speed up your development.
-Check the command line tools section below
+1. Core Classes:  We have moved all the code essential for running twaFramework into the "core" folder.
+The system classes inherit from these classes.

+2. We have integrated AWS libraries into the model and web-services folders.

 3. Social Media Logins are now built into the system.
 Setup your configuration in social.js under the web_content/javascripts/ directory.
 See the social logins section below for more information

-4. New twaDeploy class allows you to perform git functions like commit, push and pull.

-5. Image Editing.
-We have added a class called twaImage that uses Imagick to perform all image editing functions like cropping, thumbnails, resizing, watermarks and more.

 Installation Instructions